Papaya during Pregnancy

 A woman can always have a cup of papaya to induce periods when it is delayed.
 But when it comes to pregnancy, one cannot take any chance because pregnancy is a phase where every woman enjoys and looks forward to meeting their little ones.
 But amidst these blissful preparations, it seems to be a matter of great responsibility for a parent-to-be to require care of the nutrition and health of the expecting mother as it directly impacts the developing fetus.

-“What to eat” and “What to not eat” happens to be the most important question for those nine months in pregnancy.
+“What to eat” and “What to not eat” happens to be the most important questions for those nine months in pregnancy.
 Our grandparents and parents have advised us not to eat certain foods during pregnancy, and papaya is one of those foods that many people believe can cause miscarriage.

-Can I eat papaya during pregnancy?
+Can I eat Papaya during pregnancy?

 - The answer is “YES” eating ripe papaya is good and benefits pregnancy, but unripe and semi-ripe papayas are not good.